 Ticks are very common, and many of us have encountered these little 8-legged creatures at some point in our lives.
 Ticks with their eight legs belong to the group (class) of spiders and not to the insects which have only six legs.
-They are ectoparasites, creatures that live on the host body and feed on the blood of mammals, birds, and even reptiles and amphibians.
+They are ectoparasites, which means they live outside the body and feed on the blood of mammals, birds, and even reptiles and amphibians.
 Ticks are found in all climates except the arctic and are particularly common in warm and humid areas.

 Are Tick Bites Dangerous?